yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### Why is extending built-in JavaScript objects not a good idea?

 Extending a built-in/native JavaScript object means adding properties/functions to its `prototype`.
 While this may seem like a good idea at first, it is dangerous in practice.
-Imagine your code uses a few libraries that both extend the `Array.prototype` by adding the same `contains` method, the implementations will overwrite each other and your code will break if the behavior of these two methods are not the same.
+Imagine your code uses a few libraries that both extend the `Array.prototype` by adding the same `contains` method, the implementations will overwrite each other and your code will break if the behavior of these two methods is not the same.

 The only time you may want to extend a native object is when you want to create a polyfill, essentially providing your own implementation for a method that is part of the JavaScript specification but might not exist in the user's browser due to it being an older browser.